Pamela Tiffin: Hollywood

-While vacationing in Hollywood at the age of 18, Tiffin visited the Paramount Pictures lot and was spotted by producer Hal B. Wallis, who arranged for her to take a screen test.
-As a result, she was cast in the film version of Summer and Smoke, which was released in 1961.
+During Thanksgiving 1960, while vacationing in Los Angeles with a group of friends, Tiffin visited the Paramount Pictures lot and was spotted by producer Hal B. Wallis, who persuaded her, despite her initial reluctance, to take a screen test.
+As a result, she was cast in the film version of Summer and Smoke, directed by Peter Glenville.
+Shortly later, she signed a 7-years contract with 20th Century-Fox, which contemplated one picture per year for $8,000, plus the option to cast her in three additional films, and a contract with Hal B. Wallis.